osohq/oso/docs/content/any/guides/data_filtering/index.md

 `{{% exampleGet "setDataFilteringQueryDefaults" %}}`.
 Or you can pass type specific ones when you register a class.

-### Types
+### Fields

 The other thing you have to provide to use data filtering is type information for registered classes.
 This lets Oso know what the types of an object's fields are.
 Oso needs this information to handle specializers and other things in the policy when we don't have a concrete resource.
-The types are a
+The fields are a
 {{% exampleGet "map" %}} from field name to type.

 ## Example